prrvchr/H2dbOOo/README.md

 - [![jdbcDriverOOo logo][17]][18] Install **[jdbcDriverOOo.oxt][190]** extension [![Version][20]][19]

-    This extension is necessary to use SQLite version 3.42.0.0 with all its features.
+    This extension is necessary to use H2 Database with all its features.

 - ![H2dbOOo logo][21] Install **[H2dbOOo.oxt][22]** extension [![Version][23]][22]